saularraffi/Tech-Interview-Notes/README.md

     # output
     # [[2, 1, 3], [2, 1, 3]]
     ```
-    - you can see that, because the same array was being manipulated throughout the function calls, the output subarrays are all the same
+    - You can see that, because the same array was being manipulated throughout the function calls, the output subarrays are all the same

-- you can embed a function definition within another function definition
+- You can embed a function definition within another function definition
-    - this algorithm returns a unique list of all duplicate values within a Binary Tree
+    - This algorithm returns a unique list of all duplicate values within a Binary Tree
     ```python
     def getDuplicateValues(root):
         values = set()